-In The Giver, Jonas in his role as The Receiver is transmitted the memories of the past from The Giver.
-This simulation of the memory transmissions allows students to empathize with both Jonas and The Giver as they will both receive and transmit memories.
-It has always been a hit with my students (and it’s free, so grab it by clicking here!)
+Through his role as The Receiver, Jonas receives transmitted memories of the past from The Giver.
+This FREE memory transmission activity allows students to empathize with both Jonas and The Giver as they will both receive and transmit memories.
+This one has always been a real hit with my students!

-Put a colorful poster on the door welcoming your class to the The Giver’s Annex.
-The teacher is then transformed into Giver and gives each group of students descriptions of new memories that Jonas will receive.
+Put a colorful poster on the door welcoming your class to The Giver’s Annex.
+Then, transform into The Giver and give each group of students descriptions of new memories that Jonas will receive.

-Some of the memories involve painful events of historical significance like slavery, and the Holocaust, while others involve more positive memories like Neil Armstrong’s arrival on the moon!
+Some of the memories involve painful memories, like homelessness, while others involve more positive memories like Neil Armstrong’s arrival on the moon!
 Students discuss prompting questions that will have them understand the value of keeping the world’s memories safe.
-After all the memories have transmitted, they will shift into the role of The Giver.
-In this role they will transmit one important historical memory to Jonas of their choosing.
+After all the memories have been transmitted, they will shift into the role of The Giver.
+In this role, they will transmit one important historical memory to Jonas of their choosing.